Guided Maine Grouse & Woodcock Hunts

 Upland Bird Hunts in Maine over Pointing & Flushing Dogs

-We consider ourselves a well rounded guide service, however we built our name and our business on guiding upland hunts.
-We train hunting dogs professionally all spring, summer and fall and are in the woods every single day.
-Our familiarity with bird habitat, numbers, and the methods and styles with which to hunt them is unparalleled.
+We consider ourselves a well rounded guide service, however we built our name and our business on guiding grouse and woodcock hunts.
+We train grouse hunting dogs professionally all spring, summer and fall and are in the woods every single day.
+Our familiarity with grouse and woodcock habitat, numbers, and the methods and styles with which to hunt them is unparalleled.

 Learn about our Accommodations and Lodging